Asalamu’alaykum wa rahmatullahi wa barakatu ladies,

 See, although I had really young children, the state of my home seemed to mimic that of having daily dinner parties.
 So much mess in the kitchen!!!!!

 And then I began homeschooling, and that mess only got worse.
 It was no longer just the dishes.
 It was the curricula, the books, the free printables that looked to pretty not to print and so forth.
 I’m not ashamed to say that my start journey into homeschooling left me constantly battling between the stacks of books and stacks of dishes, and so I knew that things had to change.

-And heres where minimalism came in.
-Now I know that people can take the concept of minimalism to an extreme and so when you hear the word it might bring up an image living in a home with white walls and no furniture and even deprivation.
-But as muslims, we avoid going to extremes and so are mindful that is isn’t something that deprives us and our family from the favours Allah has bestowed upon us.
+And here’s where minimalism came in.
+Now I know that people can take the concept of minimalism to an extreme and so when you hear the word it might bring up an image of living in a home with white walls and no furniture and even deprivation.
+But as Muslims, we avoid going to extremes and so are mindful that it isn’t something that deprives us and our family of the favours Allah has bestowed upon us.